Severe storms in southern IL: April 24, 2010

 I was too far away to catch the tornadic storm moving through St. Louis, and probably would not have opted to intercept it anyway, due to the traffic and visibility around the metro area.
-Chasing in a large city is almost never a good idea.
-The ironic thing about being a storm chaser is that you are most likely not going to be close to home during a major severe weather event, unless the parameters strongly point to a storm right at home - and that is very rare.
+Storm Photography in a large city is almost never a good idea.
+The ironic thing about being a storm photographer is that you are most likely not going to be close to home during a major severe weather event, unless the parameters strongly point to a storm right at home - and that is very rare.
 Typically the setup will take you some distance away from home, and if an odd storm happens to go through your town, you are more than likely not going to be there for it.
-I've come to accept that fact - if something big ever happens in my home area on a major chase day (in this case downtown St. Louis or at my apartment), I'm probably going to miss it!
-As a chaser, you have to go to where the data tells you that the better parameters are - a continual confinement to a single metro area, in spite of the data pointing elsewhere, may allow you to catch the odd event or two - but will cause you to miss many more faraway storms and tornadoes than you'll miss at home.
+I've come to accept that fact - if something big ever happens in my home area on a major storm photography day (in this case downtown St. Louis or at my apartment), I'm probably going to miss it!
+As a storm photographer, you have to go to where the data tells you that the better parameters are - a continual confinement to a single metro area, in spite of the data pointing elsewhere, may allow you to catch the odd event or two - but will cause you to miss many more faraway storms and tornadoes than you'll miss at home.

 So at this point, I just decided to get in front of the cells now developing in a line south of St. Louis.
 The storms would cross I-64 at and west of Mount Vernon, so I made it to Irvington (south of Centralia) and waited.
 At one point, WxWorx showed a 115mph shear marker on the storm just to my southwest, but I saw no corresponding structure.
 These two images show the storms - severe warned at this point for wind - about 35 minutes and 20 minutes before arrival, respectively: